lhlsec/gdb-static-cross/README.md

 $ source /openwrt-toolchains/$TOOLCHAIN/activate
 ```

-## MUSL via [musl-cross-make](https://github.com/richfelker/musl-cross-make/): Use `source activate-musl-toolchain.env` with an installed toolchain built by musl-cross-make
+## For dummies: MUSL via [musl-cross-make](https://github.com/richfelker/musl-cross-make/): Use `source activate-musl-toolchain.env` with an installed toolchain built by musl-cross-make

 Using [musl-cross-make](https://github.com/richfelker/musl-cross-make/) is a great experience and kudos to [@richfelker](https://github.com/richfelker) for making it available.
 I recommend you try it, even just for testing a sample i486 toolchain, useful for building statically linked libraries for common desktop/server platforms.
 If you do try it, all you need to do is edit the musl-cross-make config.mak file to specify the architecture and any other flags as well as installation path and then use make -j and make install.
 That's it.
 You're done.
 The activate-musl-toolchain file provided here is for you to place in the root of the installed toolchain to use as a convenience to "activate" the toolchain in your environment for use with *weird* build systems, or for software with no build system at all.
 You use it by simply `source`ing it in your active shell.
 Sorry, there is no deactivate.
 Just start a new shell to restore your environment.
 Here's an example